Alterdesk/hubot-example/README.md

 ```
 // One-to-one message always directed at bot, will respond
 User >> Bot: "help"
-User << Bot: "You can send "command" to start a questionnaire, "photo" to request a photo, "pdf" to request a pdf and
+User << Bot: "You can send 'command' to start a questionnaire, 'photo' to request a photo,
-             "ping" to ping."
+             'pdf' to request a pdf and 'ping' to ping."
 ```

 ### Group chat